-All new students are required to complete a compulsory eLearning module in health and safety at the University.
+All new students are required to complete compulsory eLearning modules in health and safety at the University.
 You will be automatically enrolled on the course and it will appear in your class list in Blackboard.
-You must complete the online course by no later than week three of semester one.
+You must complete the online courses by no later than week three of semester one.